 Before we commence reading How To Win Friends And Influence People, we should first realize that this book had been written to be used as a textbook for the author's course in Effective Speaking and Human relationship and it is still used today.

-So please not categorize this book as a Self-help or Motivational book which often be degraded by those who unceasingly declaim how badly they hate this sort of thing.
+So please do not categorize this book as a Self-help or Motivational book which often is degraded by those who unceasingly declaim how badly they hate this sort of thing.

 Dealing with people is probably the biggest problem we face, especially if you are in business.
 Those principles can apply to all walks of people.

 If you wish to get the most out of this book, there is one indispensable requirement, one essential infinitely more important than any rule or technique.
 Unless you have this one fundamental requisite, a thousand rules on how to study will avail little.